Guide to Cusco - Gateway to the Peruvian Andes

 The city of Cusco, Peru, centered around the verdant landscaped Plaza de Armas square, with two intricate church facades rising prominently over the colonial buildings' red tiled roofs

-Nestled in a picturesque Andean valley, Cusco is home to a rich legacy of both Inca culture and then the 300-year Spanish colonial era that followed it.
-Its cobbled streets are packed with bars, cafes, restaurants, galleries, street markets, and travel agencies offering everything from mountain climbing to kayaking in the jungle.
+Nestled in a picturesque Andean valley, Cusco is home to a fascinating legacy of both Inca culture and the 300-year Spanish colonial era that followed it.

 The city is also full of hotels, hostels, museums and churches, many of the latter built on top of ancient Inca foundations of solid granite blocks; a physical embodiment of the Spanish conquest of this great pre-Columbian civilization.

+But beware, at more than 3,000 meters in altitude, exploring the city can be exhausting, especially on your first few days as you acclimatize.
 Further adding to the workout, some of the more touristy parts of the city are accessed by steep, literally-breathtaking streets.
+So, do yourself a favor and settle in slowly.

 Table of Contents

-Plan your itinerary with local help
+Plan your itinerary with local advice

 If you could use some help figuring out a plan for your Peru trip, schedule a Peru travel consultation one of our Local Experts!